HannaBerggren/Love-Barista/README.md

 ### Acknowledgements
 * This Love Barista Blog was created as Portfolio Project 4 for the the Full Stack Software Developer diploma by the [Code Institute](https://codeinstitute.net/).
 * I would like to thank the tutors at code institute for being extremely helpful considering my many questions and to my partner who helped me with mental support.
-And once again, thanks to my cousine for helping me with so many things!
+And once again, thanks to my cousin for helping me with so many things!

 Hanna Berggren, 2023